xrdocs/ncs5500/_tutorials/introducing-ncs57c3-mod.md

 ## MACsec

-All MPAs and the last 24 SFP ports are MACsec capable.
-More details will be added with the next video.
+MACsec is supported on the PHY SFP28 port and ALL MPAs (check section SFP28 PHY ports above).
+On fixed ports, it works for 10G and 25G optics but not 1G ports.

+MACsec is not supported on the direct SFP ports or the QSFP28 ports.

+Note: MACsec on the NC57-MPA-2D4H-S is planned for next release and is not supported in 7.4.1.
+{: .notice--info}

 ## Timing